Attila (name): Etymology

 It has been traditionally claimed that the name Attila is formed from Gothic atta meaning "father", through the diminutive suffix -ila, the "little father".
 Related names are not uncommon among Germanic peoples of the period, i. e. Ætla, Bishop of Dorchester.
 The Gothic etymology was proposed by Jacob Grimm and Wilhelm Grimm in the early 19th century.
 Tom Shippey argued that the Gothic etymology is a product of 19th century Germanic romantic philological revisionism.

 Otto Maenchen-Helfen, who considered Gothic etymology, noted that Hunnic names were "not the true names of the Hun princes and lords.
 What we have are Hunnic names in Germanic dress, modified to fit the Gothic tongue, or popular Gothic etymologies, or both".

 Hyun Jin Kim noted Attila has more natural and probable Turkic etymology.
 Omeljan Pritsak considered ̕Άττίλα (Attila) a composite title-name which derived from Turkic *es (great, old), and *t il (sea, ocean), and the suffix /a/.
 The stressed back syllabic til assimilated the front member es, so it became *as.
 It is a nominative, in form of attíl- (< *etsíl < *es tíl) with the meaning "the oceanic, universal ruler".
 Peter Golden, citing Pritsak, like László Rásonyi connected Attila's name with a note by Menander in which the term Attilan was used as the name of the Volga River (Turkic Atil/Itil; "great river").
 J.J.
 Mikkola connected it with Turkic āt (name, fame).
 Gerd Althoff considered it was related to Turkish atli (horseman, cavalier), or Turkish at (horse) and dil (tongue).

+In 2025, Svenja Bonmann and Simon Fries, as part of their hypothesis that the Huns spoke a Yeniseian language, proposed that the name Attila could come from an Old Arin adjective *atɨ-la, meaning "quick".

+Popularity in Hungary during the 20th century

+It was not until the second half of the 20th century that the name Attila gained widespread popularity; earlier in the century, it remained largely unheard of in rural communities.
+Illustrating this, the foster parents of renowned poet Attila József in the village of Öcsöd rejected his given name as non-existent, opting to call him Pista (Steve) instead—an incident he documented in his autobiography, Curriculum Vitae (1936):

+After consulting with the neighbors, my foster parents declared in my presence that the name Attila did not exist.
+This astounded me deeply; I felt as though my very existence had been called into question.
+I believe the discovery of the tales about King Attila had a decisive influence on all my endeavors from then on.
+In the end, perhaps it was this very experience that led me to literature; it was this experience that made me a thinker—someone who listens to the opinions of others, but examines them critically within himself; someone who answers to the name Pista until what he himself believes is proven true: that his name is Attila.